edward0rtiz/holbertonschool-low_level_programming/0x05-pointers_arrays_strings/README.md

 # 0x05 C - Pointers, arrays and strings :pencil2:

 > C is a powerful general-purpose programming language.
 It can be used to develop software like operating systems, databases, compilers, and so on.
-This projects covers pointer, arrays and strings concepts
+This project covers pointer, arrays and strings concepts

   At the end of this project, I am able to explain to anyone, without the help of Google: